-- The host ASN, the membership organisations, the FIA, its Presidents, organs, managing directors, general secretaries - The KNAF and their officials - The promoter and the local organisers and its officials and members - Administrative authorities, racing services and any other person being involved in the organisation of the event. - The road construction authorities as far as any damage is caused by the condition of the roads used during the event and - The agents, workers of all persons and posts mentioned above with the exception of damages arising from life injury, from physical injury or from health injury caused by a deliberate or negligent breach of duty including a legal representative or an agent of the group of persons for which the liability renunciation has been declared and with the exception of other damages arising out of a deliberate or negligent breach of duty including a legal representative or an agent of the group of persons for which the liability renunciation has been declared;
+- The host ASN, the membership organisations, the FIA, its Presidents, organs, managing directors, general secretaries - All officials - The promoter and the local organisers and its officials and members - Administrative authorities, racing services and any other person being involved in the organisation of the event. - Above mentioned racing services, includes service companies and pilots of Unmanned Aerial Vehicles (UAV), commonly known as drones.
+In this context, competitors (competitors and drivers), team members and owners of the Car take part in the Event at their own risk, includes any risk, material or personal damage a Drone may cause, directly and/or indirectly. - The road construction authorities as far as any damage is caused by the condition of the roads used during the event and - The agents, workers of all persons and posts mentioned above with the exception of damages arising from life injury, from physical injury or from health injury caused by a deliberate or negligent breach of duty including a legal representative or an agent of the group of persons for which the liability renunciation has been declared and with the exception of other damages arising out of a deliberate or negligent breach of duty including a legal representative or an agent of the group of persons for which the liability renunciation has been declared;